 1. New minimum giving threshold for itemized deductions

-Starting in 2026, individuals who itemize deductions will only be able to deduct charitable contributions exceeding 0.5% of their adjusted gross income (AGI).
+Effective Jan.
+1, 2026, individuals who itemize deductions can only deduct charitable contributions exceeding 0.5% of their adjusted gross income (AGI).
 For example, a household with an AGI of $300,000 must donate more than $1,500 to begin claiming deductions.
 If the household made a $10,000 charitable gift in 2026, only $8,500 of the gift is deductible.

 2. Reduced tax benefit for high-income donors

-Donors in the top 37% bracket will have their itemized charitable deductions capped at 35%, reducing the tax benefit of large gifts.
+Donors in the top 37% bracket will have their itemized charitable deductions capped at 35%, in addition to the 0.5% limit previously mentioned, slightly reducing the tax benefit of large gifts.
 This sets a ceiling on the total an individual in the top tax bracket may receive and reduces their charitable deduction by $0.02 for every dollar at this marginal rate.
-For example, a donor in this tax bracket giving $100,000 may only receive a tax benefit of $35,000, not $37,000.
+For example, a donor in this tax bracket with an income of $800,000 and a $50,000 charitable gift can only deduct $46,000, resulting in a $16,100 tax benefit under the new rules.

 3. Above-the-line deduction for standard filers